TheThingSystem/steward-ios-library/Client/README.md

     client.secret = ClientAuthenticationSecret;
     [client performWithDevice:device andRequest:request andParameters:nil];

 where the client ID and the authentication secret can be obtained from the steward's own [Client Bootstrapping web service](http://thethingsystem.com/dev/Instructions-for-starting-the-Steward.html).
-See the next section for more details.

-_**Note:** At the moment authentication is only partially supported.
-You will need to go to your steward settings and turn "Security Services" to the "No" setting.
-This turns secure connections on your local LAN off for clients—authentication for read/write is no longer required._
+_**Note:** To make an un-authenticated call to the steward you will need to go to your steward settings and turn "Security Services" to the "No" setting.
+This step turns secure connections on your local LAN off for clients and authentication for read/write is no longer required on the LAN._

 [![Analytics](https://ga-beacon.appspot.com/UA-44378714-2/TheThingSystem/steward-ios-library/client/README)](https://github.com/igrigorik/ga-beacon)